at40493/Simclist/README.md

 # Simclist

-	Makefile - make sharded and static exe. simclist.c - Main program,use the API of simclist to add number.
+	Makefile - make sharded and static exe. main.c - Main program,use the API of simclist to add number.